 ~ The contaminated program space will be closed for cleaning for 24 hours after notification of exposure

-~ All program participants and staff will be required to self-quarantine for 14 days per CDC guidelines if they have had close contact with the confirmed case
+~ All program participants and staff will be required to self-quarantine for 14 days from the last date of exposure if they have had direct contact with the confirmed case

 A participant can safely return to a program/facility after exposure or diagnosis of COVID-19 when:

 ~ They have been fever-free for 72 hours without medicine